Explore other offices & services

 French civilization from the Middle Ages to today; Francophone literatures from the 20th and 21st centuries; The Enlightenment: politics, culture, socioeconomics, arts and literatures; The history of the tale in France; The history and impact of France in Europe since the Renaissance

 The program in French reflects Knox’s approach to foreign language study by emphasizing language as a gateway to another culture, another mode of thought and expression.
-The Department of Modern Languages and Literatures offers a full program of courses both for pursuing a French major or for complementing a major in another area with the study of French.
+The Department of Modern Languages and Literatures offers a full program of courses leading to a French major or complementing a major in another field of study.
 After establishing a foundation in basic language skills, French majors can pursue the study of French literature and culture in depth.
-The program in French began offering in Fall 1997 intensive introductory courses through the Quick-Start language program (see course descriptions below).
+The program in French began offering in Fall 1997 intensive introductory courses through the Quick-Start language program (see course description below).